Oxford Weidenfeld-Hoffmann Scholarships and Leadership Program 2023/2024 for Developing Countries

 We will use the details you insert in the ‘Nationality and ordinary residence’ section of the graduate application form to assess your country of ordinary residence.
 For a definition of ordinary residency and further details on how to complete this section of the graduate application form, please see the Nationality and Ordinary residence sections of the graduate application form and the advice contained with the Application Guide.

-If you are shortlisted for the scholarship, you will be required to participate in an interview, which is likely to be held online in April/May 2022.
+If you are shortlisted for the scholarship, you will be required to participate in an interview, which is likely to be held online in April 2023.

 Visit the Scholarship Webpage for details